Topology-Aware Network Pruning using Multi-stage Graph Embedding and Reinforcement Learning

-, where $N$ is the set of nodes, $h_i$ is the $i^{th}$ node embedding, $D$ is the set of pruned nodes, and $\alpha_i$ is the learnable weight coefficient for $h_i$.
-In the multi-stage GNN, the computational graphs at the same hierarchical level share the GNN’s parameters, but in the pooling, each computational graph has its learnable pooling parameters $\alpha$.
+where $N$ is the set of nodes, $h_i$ is the $i^{th}$ node embedding, $D$ is the set of pruned nodes, and $\alpha_i$ is the learnable weight coefficient.
+In the multi-stage GNN, the computational graphs at the same hierarchical level share the GNN’s parameters, but in the pooling, each computational graph has its own learnable pooling parameters $\alpha$.
 This parameter contains shared weights before and after pruning, and its dimension will not change.
 However, the number of nodes is not fixed after pruning, causing matrix dimension mismatch between the learning parameter $\alpha$ and the node features $h$~(i.e, $|\alpha| \neq |h|$).
 As a remedy, we keep the size of $h$ constant by replacing the pruned node's features with a zero vector.

 \textbf{Training.} In GNN-RL, m-GNN is part of the actor-critic network inside the RL's policy network and will be updated end-to-end using the PPO algorithm~(see section \ref{sec:rloptimize} for detail).